CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 ## netq install cluster install-job
 <!-- vale on -->

-After all the infrastructure has been prepared and configured, this command installs the NetQ software using the NetQ installation file that you have previously downloaded and stored.
+After you prepare and configure all the infrastructure, this command installs the NetQ software using the NetQ installation file that you previously downloaded and stored.

 Obtain the software release bundle from the {{<exlink url="http://support.mellanox.com/s/" text="My Mellanox support">}} page.